-We can’t tell you how many people scoff when we tell them that one of the negative aspects of pornography is how it fuels the demand for prostitution and human sex trafficking.
+We can’t tell you how many people scoff when we tell them that one of the negative aspects of pornography is how it fuels the demand for sexual exploitation and human sex trafficking.
 Many have the same attitude as one Instagram user who recently commented on one of our photos, asking us why we were against porn.
 When we responded that one of the reasons we fight against porn was because of its inseparable link to sex trafficking, this was their reply:

 Unfortunately, there are many in society that are blind to the link between porn and sex trafficking.
 They think that the porn industry and sex trafficking industry are two completely separate issues, one being legitimate and the latter being illegal activity that only happens in far away places halfway around the world.
 Not so.

 Knowledge is power, and being aware of the facts is an important step in decreasing the demand for porn and helping to eliminate sex trafficking.
-We created the infographic below to show the close correlation between watching porn and fueling the demand for human sex trafficking.
-As you can see, the two are inseparably linked:

 Every day, children are filmed while they’re sexually abused and the content is then distributed worldwide.
 It’s a booming underground industry that continues to grow year after year.
 This is a form of digital sex slavery that entraps countless innocent children and keeps them captive by those looking to make a profit.
 Research shows that child sexual abuse content is a top online concern and at least 1.5 million adults stumble upon it on a regular basis.
 Some people, however, intentionally go looking for it.